minthemiddle/Countdown-With-Intention/README.md

 Hear 2 beeps when 30 seconds left.
 Hear 3 beeps at the end of countdown.
 See counting up time after countdown reaches zero.
 Hear 1 beep every 30 negative seconds.
+Copies details of stopped countdown to clipboard in iCal format.

 **Screenshot**
 ![Screenshot](screenshot-positive.png)